Back to all posts

 Your appointment is more than just the time spent on the massage table.
 It starts with a conversation and ends with a plan to help you feel your best long after you leave.
 We believe a great massage is a partnership between you and your therapist.
 This means clear communication, a personalized approach, and a commitment to addressing your specific needs, whether you’re dealing with a sports injury, chronic tension from sitting at a desk, or general stress.
 We’ll guide you through every step, ensuring you feel heard, respected, and cared for throughout your visit.

-Your Pre-Session Consultation and Assessment
+The Pre-Session Consultation and Assessment

 Your massage begins before you even get on the table.
 Every appointment starts with a pre-session consultation where you and your therapist will chat about what brought you in.
 This is your time to share your goals, point out any areas of pain or tension, and discuss your preferences for pressure.
 Our highly trained therapists are experts at listening and will use this information to create a session tailored specifically for you.
 Don’t be shy; the more you share, the better we can address your needs.
 This conversation sets the foundation for an effective and comfortable massage experience.

-During the Massage: Pressure Levels and Pain Management
+During the Massage: Finding the Right Pressure

 One of the biggest myths about deep tissue work is that it has to be painful to be effective.
 That’s simply not true.
 While the pressure is firm, it should always feel productive, not punishing.
 Your therapist will start with lighter strokes to warm up your muscles before gradually applying deeper pressure to target specific knots and tension.
 Your comfort is our top priority, so we encourage you to speak up at any point.
 A simple “a little more pressure, please” or “that’s a bit too much” is all it takes.
 A great deep tissue massage is a dialogue between you and your therapist, ensuring you get relief without unnecessary discomfort.